 Understand the maintenance

 Some people shy away from using natural stone in a shower or bathroom due to concerns about its upkeep.
 Truth be told, all material in a wet environment requires regular maintenance.
-Avoid caring for your porcelain tiles, for example, and your grout will darken and the tile will discolor.
+Avoid caring for your porcelain tiles, for example, and your grout will darken and the tile will discolour.
 This is particularly noticeable in an all-white bathroom.

-Most natural stone will require resealing annually.
+Most natural stone in a shower or any other location for that matter will require resealing annually.
 This will depend on the stone type you opt for and the sealer you use.
 In a wet area, using high quality penetrating sealer is recommended to help repel water from soaking into the stone.
 It is, however, important to talk to your supplier and a sealing professional about the type of stone you are considering and the individual application.

-Cleaning tips for stone
+Cleaning tips for natural stone in a shower

 Like any material or surface in the bathroom, it’s appearance and performance long-term greatly comes down to how you care for it.